mertksk/Content-Based-Image-Classification-using-Knn/README.md

 # Content-Based-Image-Classification-using-Knn

-Dataset will be shared on request,
+Dataset will be shared on request ,